 Employers are failing to ask candidates about voluntary work experience, meaning that they might be missing out on skilled potential employees.

-This week the CIPD published a study that found that less than a fifth of employers asked about voluntary experience at the application stage, whilst only a third of recruiters asked about it at interview.
-And this is despite 67% of employers reporting that employees who volunteered for ‘social action’ work tended to demonstrate a greater range of applicable skills in the workplace.
+The CIPD published a study that found that less than a fifth of employers asked about voluntary experience at the application stage, whilst only a third of recruiters asked about it at interview; and this is despite 67% of employers reporting that employees who volunteered for ‘social action’ work tended to demonstrate a greater range of applicable skills in the workplace.

 The fact that candidates can be reluctant to highlight their volunteering experience only compounds the problem, as they believe that employers assign greater importance to actual paid work experience.

-So whilst the skills that voluntary work experience can teach candidates could make them ideal employees, recruiters are not doing enough to identify them.
+So whilst there are skills that voluntary work experience can teach candidates to help make them ideal employees, recruiters are not doing enough to identify them.
 Essentially, for the sake of asking a question, potentially ideal employees remain undiscovered.